panteLx/actual-tracker-insert-api/readme.md

-# Actual Budget New Transaction API
+# Actual Budget Transaction API

 A simple Node.js application that integrates with the Actual API to manage transactions.
 It features a modern, responsive, and mobile-first user interface, complete with automatic cache busting for JavaScript and CSS assets.

 ## Features

-- **Transaction Management:** Easily add new transactions with date, amount, category, and notes.
+- **Transaction Management:** Easily add new transactions with date, amount, category, and notes into two seperate budgets.
-- **Actual API Integration:** Initializes the Actual API, downloads budget data, and imports transactions.
+- **Actual API Integration:** Initializes the Actual API, downloads budget data, and imports transactions of both budgets.
 - **Responsive UI:** Uses a mobile-first design with modern CSS (including dark mode support) and a clean layout.
 - **Dynamic Asset Versioning:** Automatically appends a version query parameter based on each asset's last modified timestamp to ensure users always receive the latest updates.
 - **User Feedback:** Displays success and debug messages that disappear after 10 seconds, with the URL automatically cleaned up.
 - **Discord Notifications:** Sends a Discord webhook notification when a new transaction is added.
 - **Security:** Uses Helmet for basic security enhancements.
 - **DEBUG:** Gives out debug messages to the user via frontend and discord webhook
+- **Currently the tracker insert types are hardcoded into the tracker code.
+I'll change that in a later release**

 ## Folder Structure

 ```

 /project-root